krhoda/wasm_crossword_generator/README.md

 assert(guess_result == "Complete")
 ```

-A concrete use of this library is found in the [example Single-Page Application](example/react_web_example).

-The `CrosswordClient` abstraction found [here](src/crossword_generator_wrapper.ts) contains most of the information to run the puzzle.
-The types defined [here](dist/types/pkg/wasm_crossword_generator.d.ts) are useful too.

 The playmodes are "Classic", "PlacedWord", and "PerWord".
 "Classic" doesn't tell the user if the guess is correct or not and allows the user to save (and later, remove) incorrect answers.
 "PlacedWord" does tell the user if the guess is correct at time of the guess.
 "PerWord" is like placed word, but does not check the "Placement" portion of a guess.

-There are more useful functions attached to the client, like `wrong_answers_and_solutions` and `remove_answer`.
-Full documentation forthcoming.
+The `CrosswordClient` abstraction found [here](src/crossword_generator_wrapper.ts) contains most of the information needed to define and run puzzles.
+There are other functions attached to the client, like `wrong_answers_and_solutions` and `remove_answer`.

+The types defined [here](dist/types/pkg/wasm_crossword_generator.d.ts) are useful for understanding.

+Full TypeScript-side documentation forthcoming, until then please reference the [Rust documentation](https://docs.rs/wasm_crossword_generator/latest/wasm_crossword_generator/), the structures and functions are identical.

 Happy puzzling!